-There are five calculations to determine the points at the end of the season: 1) if there are at least two results, the two best results from the season are averaged; or 2) if there is one result, a double penalty is added to that result; or 3) if there are no results, a double penalty is added to the previous Summer points; or 4) points per 1, 2, and 3 are compared to select the better of 'normally' calculated points, or, previous Summer points plus double penalty, or 5) a competitor is credited with the better of their FIS or national points for national ranking.
+There are five calculations to determine the points at the end of the season: 1) if there are at least two results, the two best results from the season\ are averaged; or 2) if there is one result, a double penalty is added to that result; or 3) if there are no results, a double penalty is added to the previous Summer points; or 4) points per 1, 2, and 3 are compared to select the better of 'normally' calculated points, or, previous Summer points plus double penalty, or 5) a competitor is credited with the better of their FIS or national points for national ranking.
+For season 2022 base points, the two best results from season 2020 and 2021 will be considered.